KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 3. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
 4. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
 5. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
+6. Recommendation: The ESLint configuration file `eslint.config.js` does not contain `defineConfig`.
+It is recommended to use it.

 ### [MMM-GmailNotifier by kurtern84](https://github.com/kurtern84/MMM-GmailNotifier)